History of Texas Longhorns football: Early history (1893–1956)

-Texas quickly established itself as a winning tradition in its first seven years of football going 36–11–2.
+Texas quickly established a winning tradition in its first seven years of football going 36–11–2.
 The Texas football program quickly rose to prominence during the early 1900s with winning records each season, including undefeated seasons in 1900, 1914, 1918, and 1920.
 In 1900, Texas had its first ever meeting with Oklahoma, a 28–2 victory for Texas.
 During this same period, Texas also began rivalries with TCU, Texas A&M, Baylor, and Vanderbilt teams, where Texas quickly became the powerhouse and favored team.
 Texas participated in the Texas Intercollegiate Athletic Association from 1913 to 1917, winning two titles in 1913 and 1914 with 7–1 and 8–0 records those years.
 In 1914, standout halfback Len Barrell scored 14 touchdowns and kicked 34 extra points and one field goal to tally 121 points for the Longhorns.
 He held the UT record for points in a season for 83 years before Ricky Williams broke it in 1997 and again in 1998.
 Texas was selected as National Champions in 1914 by the Billingsley Report Ratings after finishing 8–0 on the season; this championship is recognized by the NCAA.
 In 1915, Texas joined the upstart Southwest ConferenceI, winning the conference championship in 1916 and 1918.
 In 1916, 15,000 fans packed Clark Field to witness Texas’ 21–7 upset win against Texas A&M. It was the first UT vs. A&M game in Austin since 1909 and the first game in which the first Bevo was unveiled.
 Texas was again selected as National Champions in 1918 by the Cliff Morgan Ratings when the team went undefeated at 9–0.
 Texas then won their first outright SWC Championship in 1920 with an undefeated record.
 1920 was also the year in which the Texas–Texas A&M rivalry took hold with this historical meeting as both teams entered the game undefeated and unscored on that season.
 20,000 onlookers (the largest in state history at the time) witnessed a back and forth defensive battle as Texas defeated Texas A&M, 7–3 on Thanksgiving Day.
 The game gave the Aggies their first loss in two years and closed another undefeated season for Texas.
 Texas would post a 35–6–3 record over the next five seasons led by coaches Berry Whitaker and Edward J. "Doc" Stewart through the 1926 season.
 Three of those losses came to Vanderbilt.